holiday waste reduction guide

-- Ask your guest to bring reusable containers to take home leftovers.
+Invite your guests to bring reusable containers to take home leftovers.

-- Create new meals with leftovers.
-A bone from a rib roast or a turkey drumstick will make good soup stock.
-Dinner rolls and bread can be dried to make croutons.
+Create new meals with leftovers: bones from a rib roast or a turkey drumstick will make good soup stock; dinner rolls and bread can be dried to make croutons.

-- Donate excess food to food banks and shelters.
-Always check to see what rules might apply at your local food bank or shelter.
+Donate excess food to food banks and shelters.
+Check to see what rules might apply first.

-- When giving the gift of food, avoid perishable items and make an effort to give a food gift you know will be enjoyed .
+When giving the gift of food, make an effort to understand that it will be enjoyed and not wasted.

 THE NO WASTE GIFT

 Does someone on your holiday gift list have everything and want nothing?
-Consider giving a monetary donation to this person’s favorite charity.
+Consider making a donation in their name to this person’s favorite cause.

-- Make a homemade coupon or award showing the donation provided on their behalf.
-Decorate for the season & give on that special day!
+Make a homemade coupon or award showing the donation provided on their behalf.

 No-budget gift ideas

 Gift giving doesn’t have to break the bank.
-Whether your child wants to give a gift or you're looking to reduce spending yourself, keep in mind that some of the best gifts are those that cost little or no money.
-Consider these no-budget gift ideas:
+Whether your child wants to give a gift or you're looking to reduce spending yourself, keep in mind that some of the best gifts are those that cost little or no money and instead foster relationships and fun.

 FOR FAMILY MEMBERS: